Audio Versions of Articles may be found on our Podcast page.

-We would like to post audio versions of our articles to accompany our articles and for a podcast.
+We are seeking volunteer narrators to produce audio versions of our articles.
 Those interested in being volunteer narrators, and who have the technical capability and ability to submit good quality readings of articles, should contact us.
 To avoid duplicating effort, we suggest you contact us first for scheduling purposes.

-Once you are slotted to narrate an article, please follow the instructions below.
+Once you are scheduled to narrate an article, please follow the instructions below.
 If your submission meets our standards for audio quality, you will be asked to sign a Creative Commons Attribution 3.0 licensing agreement, and then it will be posted with attribution to you.
 Thank you for helping to promote libertarian scholarship.

 Please begin as follows:

 “Welcome to Libertarian Papers Audio, where volunteers read articles appearing in the journal Libertarian Papers, on the web at libertarianpapers.org.
 This is [name of reader].

 …body of article…